delta-io/delta/kernel/USER_GUIDE.md

         tableClient.getParquetHandler().readParquetFiles(
           singletonCloseableIterator(fileStatus),
           physicalReadSchema,
-          Optional.empty() /* additional predicate the connector can apply to filter data from the reader */ );
+          Optional.empty() /* optional predicate the connector can apply to filter data from the reader */ );

       // Now the physical data read from the Parquet data file is converted to a table